Host a Public Policy Fellow

 The Role of a Fellow

 The host organization will determine the scope of work to be carried out by the fellow.
-As a host, you’ll be asked to craft a work plan that adds value to your organizational goals while developing the skills and leadership of the fellow under the management of a high-ranking staff member.
+As a host, you’ll be asked to craft a work plan that adds value to your organizational goals while developing the skills and leadership of the fellow under the management of a dedicated staff member.
 Please note that, if you’d like your fellow to engage in lobbying-related activity, you will have to pay your fellow their stipend directly.

 LEE’s fellowship support structures will also expand fellows’ skill sets over the course of the opportunity.
 Potential responsibilities include: